Huegoxaga/notes/cloud-services/aws.md

 - [Sandbox environments](https://sandbox.amplifyapp.com/getting-started) can be used to generate a local Amplify full-stack project for testing purpose
   - It can be deployed onto AWS Cloud anytime later
-- Alternatively, login the AWS console and directly deploy a new backend app on the cloud, the use `Admin UI` to setup the backend
+- Alternatively, login the AWS console and directly deploy a new backend app on the cloud, then use `Admin UI` to setup the backend
   - A frontend app can be asscociated with the backend later

 #### Hosting Web App

-- It uss source code from online repo provider like GitHub
+- It uses source code from online repo provider like GitHub
 - Whenever a change is pushed the app will be auto built and updated
 - Preview can be setup, so whenever a pull request is made, one can preview the changes in a browser
 - Each GitHub branch can connect to one server